 An ignition interlock device is a device installed in a vehicle which prevents the car from operating until the driver has submitted to an in-vehicle breathalyzer test.
 There are strict rules for ignition interlock devices, many of which are outlined in Alabama Statute section 32-5A-191.4.
-Those who must have ignition interlock devices installed in their vehicles are required to pay for the devices and the law prohibits anyone from blowing into the device for the driver.
+Those who must have ignition interlock devices installed in their vehicles are required to pay for the devices, and the law prohibits anyone else from blowing into the device on the driver's behalf.

 Ignition interlock devices can be costly, are burdensome to use, and may not have any long-term impact on actually reducing drunk driving.
 Despite this, Alabama.com reported the state of Alabama went "all-in" on ignition interlock devices.

 If you fit the criteria set forth by law, you will be required to have this device installed on your car after a DUI conviction.
 If you do not want the monthly cost, hassle, and embarrassment of an ignition interlock device, you need to develop the right legal strategy to try to avoid conviction.

 Ignition interlock devices are required for DUI defendants in Alabama if:

 - You have had a DUI within five years prior to the current drunk driving offense you are convicted of.

 - Your blood alcohol concentration (BAC) is .15 or greater.